-Day 14, Mon, 7 Aug.
+Day 14, Tue, 30 Jul.
 We'll remain flexible about our plans for our final morning at Kumul.
-Our plan will depend in good part on what species we are missing at this point, and how much time we have before our transfer to Rondon.
-In any case we'll return to the lodge in time to pack up our things, then eat lunch and hop aboard our transport to Rondon Ridge (or transport to Rondon and have lunch there!)
+Our plan will depend in good part on what species we are missing at this point, as we'll head to whichever area gives us our best chance to track these down.
+We'll return to the lodge in time to pack up our things, then eat lunch and hop aboard our transport to Rondon Ridge.
 The transfer should take somewhere between 2-3 hours, and upon our arrival, if time and weather permits, we'll make an initial exploration of trails nearest the lodge.
 Night birding here will also be weather dependent, and if the conditions are good, we may very well venture out on our first night here.
 For this, an individual flashlight or headlamp is an excellent idea.
 Night at Rondon Ridge.